Bambang Subianto: Minister of Finance

 On 22 May 1998, Bambang, who was returning home after providing a studium generale to students in the Bandung Institute of Technology, was announced by President B. J. Habibie as the finance minister in the Development Reform Cabinet.
 He was installed as minister along with other members of the cabinet a day later.
 Upon his inauguration, Bambang, alongside four other ministers from the economics compartment, promised that they would resign if there were no fundamental changes in economics and politics within three months.

 Suara Karya compared Bambang's appointment to Kuntoro Mangkusubroto, who had previously served as director general in the department of mines and energy under the previous cabinet and was fired by minister Ida Bagus Sudjana, but was appointed to replace Sudjana.

 Habibie's choice to appoint a chemical engineering undergraduate from ITB for the finance minister post was motivated by his goal to implement his own version of economics.
 He distrusted economists from UI, who were mostly subordinates of Widjojo Nitisastro, the economics minister of the previous Suharto regime.

 During his tenure as finance minister, Bambang, along with the Governor of Bank Indonesia Syahril Sabirin, was involved in transferring Bank Indonesia from under the Department of Finance to directly under the president.
 The move allowed the stabilization of the rupiah exchange rate, which was previously around 18,000 Indonesian rupiah per one United States dollar to 6,500 Indonesian rupiah.

 In August 1999, a scandal involving $US78 million siphoned off from Bank Bali was revealed through the purported transcript of a police interview with former Bank Bali president Rudy Ramli.
-Ramli named several high profile Indonesian government officials, including Bambang.
+Ramli named several high-profile Indonesian government officials, including Bambang.
 As a result, there were calls to dismiss Bambang from his post.
-Bambang was eventually dismissed as financial minister after Habibie's demise and was replaced by Bambang Sudibyo.
+Bambang was eventually dismissed as financial minister and was replaced by Bambang Sudibyo.